Cost, Insurance Guide for Gastric Sleeve Surgery

 - Must schedule a nutritional evaluation with a registered dietitian

 After these things are done and sent to the insurance company, they will review your detailed medical history and the documentation to determine your eligibility for the surgery.
 It’s important to note that each insurance company will have specific requirements and pre-op test requirements.
-Make sure you understand these things fully before applying for insurance coverage for your gastric sleeve surgery.
+Make sure you understand these things thoroughly before applying for insurance coverage for your gastric sleeve surgery.

-The review process generally takes just under one month.
+The review process takes just under one month.
 The insurance company will send an approval or denial letter.
 If approved, your bariatric surgeon will contact you to schedule you for your gastric sleeve surgery.
 If you are denied, you can choose to appeal the denial.
 A lot of the work will be done by your surgeon’s office who can attest to your need for the surgery.

 Does Medicare, Medicaid Cover Gastric Sleeve?

 Medicare reports that they do cover some bariatric surgical procedures.
 The cost may change if you are inpatient or outpatient.
 Patients can log-in to your profile on Medicare.gov to read a Medicare Summary Notice to see if they have met their deductibles.
 Part A deductible applies if someone is admitted to the hospital while Part B is for doctor’s visits and outpatient care.
-Individuals will need to pay their deductible amounts before Medicare begins to pay for any health care, not just gastric sleeve.
+Individuals will need to pay their deductible amounts before Medicare begins to pay for any health care, not the just gastric sleeve.

 Gastric Sleeve Cost Without Insurance Options